fractastical/distributed-governance/README.md

 Evolving governance via the blockchain
 ======================

-test update
-This project has evolved in three stages.
+This project is primarily an academic and intellectual resource for people working in the field of "distributed governance."
+It attempts to catalogue the history of attempts to implement solutions to public good problems, especially blockchains, and the intellectual milieu in which these attempts originated.

+Cryptolaw bibliography
+Writings by Nick Szabo
+Writings by Vitalik Buterin
+Writings by Others
+("Swarm Intelligence bibliography" swarm_system.md)

- 1) 2014 lightpapers on governance and reputation
+Examples: 2014 lightpapers on governance and reputation

      (a) Distributed Governance: https://github.com/fractastical/distributed-governance/blob/master/whitepaper.md